State Energy Program Grants

 Status - Closed

-The Indiana Office of Energy Development (IOED) is is working with a partner to research small modular nuclear reactor (SMR) technology and analyze its potential impacts if deployed or developed in Indiana.
-While there are currently no SMRs commercially active in the United States, the IOED is working with a partner to conduct an Indiana-specific study in order to better understand SMR technology, the benefits and drawbacks of its deployment, and its applicability to the state.
+The Indiana Office of Energy Development (IOED) recently launched a study to research small modular nuclear reactor (SMR) technology and analyze its potential impacts if deployed or developed in Indiana.
+While there are currently no SMRs commercially active in the United States, the IOED sought to work with a partner to conduct an Indiana-specific study in order to better understand SMR technology, the benefits and drawbacks of its deployment, and its applicability to the state.
+Purdue University conducted the study, linked below.

-The RFP and additional information are listed below, including and FAQ.
+The RFP and additional information are listed below, including an FAQ.

 Community Energy Security Planning Grant Program